 An answer-shaped page has six properties:

-- A single H1 that names the topic in the same form a user would prompt.
+- A single H1 that names the topic in the same form a real person would prompt.

 - A tl;dr immediately under the H1, 60 to 100 words, written as a complete answer to the implied question.